Robinkhilery960/Interview-Questions/Javascript/readme.md

     ### Cross Questions:

-        1. What is a  Constructer ?
+        1. What is a  Constructor ?
-        2. What is an Object Constructer
+        2. What is an Object Constructor

 2.  **Object's create method:**